 Rentals – Park Pavilions

-- Rentals for 2021 will be accepted on a first come, first serve basis at the Wooster Community Center or by calling (330)263-5207 beginning Monday, January 4, 2021.
-Due to the current state of the COVID-19 pandemic and social gathering restrictions, groups greater than 10 are not permitted in park pavilions and rentals can not be guaranteed.
+- Rentals for 2021 are being accepted on a first come, first serve basis at the Wooster Community Center or by calling (330)263-5207 beginning Monday, January 4, 2021.
 Payment will be required to secure the rental date, however, individuals interested in renting a pavilion may only do so with the understanding that if cancellation of their rental occurs due to the restrictions in place at that time, refunds will not be issued.

 Rentals - The Chalet at Freedlander Park

 - We are currently taking reservations for The Chalet at Freedlander Park!
 Capacity is limited and social distancing guidelines for catering/banquet facilities are being enforced.